-Video solutions to help Grade 7 students learn how to express the difference in sample means as a multiple of a measure of variability.
+Videos, examples, and solutions to help Grade 7 students learn how to express the difference in sample means as a multiple of a measure of variability.

 • Students express the difference in sample means as a multiple of a measure of variability.

 • Students understand that a difference in sample means provides evidence that the population means are different if the difference is larger than what would be expected as a result of sampling variability alone.br>

 Variability is a natural occurrence in data distributions.
 Two data distributions can be compared by describing how far apart their sample means are.
 The amount of separation can be measured in terms of how many MADs separate the means.
 (Note that if the two sample MADs differ, the larger of the two is used to make this calculation.)

 Lesson 22 Classwork

 In previous lessons, you worked with one population.
 Many statistical questions involve comparing two populations.
 For example:

 • On average, do boys and girls differ on quantitative reasoning?